phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_php.rst

 ``config.cache`` and ``autom4te.cache/``.

-If you update your git repository using ``git pull`` (or some other command) and get weird errors during the ``make`` step, this usually means that something in the build configuration changed and you need to run ``./buildconf --force``.
+If you update your git repository using ``git pull`` (or some other command) and get weird errors during the ``make`` step, this usually means that something in the build configuration changed and you need to rerun ``./buildconf``.

 The ``./configure`` script
 --------------------------